About PFPS US

 • Identify and forge strategic partnerships with healthcare leaders (policy makers, researchers, accreditors, healthcare system leaders, clinicians, guideline developers, quality measurement developers, etc.)

-• Promote principles of successful public/patient and family engagement
+• Promote effective public/patient and family engagement

 • Engage Community